rixiobarrios/component-extravaganza/README.md

 - Allows the user to wrap an item as a gift for an incurred cost
 - Calculates the sales tax and adds it to the subtotal of the items to be purchased

-**Bonus**:

-- Allows the user to enter a unique **promo** that applies a pre-designated discount off the total of the cart
-  - Your cart should be initialized with a list of predetermined promo codes, and only valid inputed codes receive the discount
-  - No promo can be used more than once

 ## Tips / Resources